-- Learn and apply primary and secondary research methods to investigate ongoing conservation efforts and identify marine conservation issues in your local area or region
+- Learn and apply primary and secondary research methods to investigate conservation initiatives and identify regional and local issues that are relevant to marine conservation.

-- Speak to local leaders, conservationists, and community members to gain an understanding of marine issues and their impact on the local community
+- Speak to local leaders, conservationists, and community members to understand connections to marine conservation.

-- Conduct a landscape/gap analysis to identify gaps in marine conservation efforts in your area and propose solutions to issues you may uncover
+- Identify gaps in local conservation efforts relevant to marine conservation and propose solutions to issues you may uncover.

-- Gain skills in written and visual storytelling to communicate marine issues and the ways in which your community can help
+- Gain skills in written, verbal and visual storytelling to communicate marine issues and the ways in which your community can help.

-- Young people ages 18-25 from around the globe with an interest in learning about introductory approaches to conservation and in exploring a career in marine conservation.
+- Candidates should be between the ages of 18-25 and have an interest in learning about introductory approaches to conservation and careers in conservation.